 Knowing your numbers is powerful.
 We must take control of our finances and not be afraid to look at our bank accounts.
 If it isn’t the way you like it, let’s work on a plan to make it better.
 I used to hate looking at my accounts and credit card statements.
 But the thing is, even if I don’t look, it doesn’t change the reality.
 Now I have total control of what comes in and what goes out, which puts me in the power seat.
 I also have a clear picture of where I stand.
 If I haven’t reached my monthly savings goal, I don’t wait until the end of the month to look at it.
 I know by week 2 where I stand and I can make the necessary adjustments.

-Once you know your numbers, you can head back to the vision exercise from last week and figure out what you need to make it happen and set some goals.
+Once you know your numbers, you can head to this vision exercise and figure out what you need to make it happen and set some goals.

 Goal setting, or as I call it desire setting has always worked for me.
 Not necessicarliy because of the goal, but because of where my attention is going. “where your attention goes, your energy flows.”
 Our thoughts become things.
 If you continue to think something over and over and over again, it will absolutely manifest itself.
 Not magically with a wand, but because the actions or inactions that we take will be based on our thoughts and our beliefs.
 Money is no different.